 Matcha — and all green tea, for that matter — also contains L-theanine, a naturally calming amino acid that counteracts the jittery feeling you get from most caffeinated beverages.

-Still, you’ll want to limit matcha if you’re pregnant, giving it to children, or drinking it too close to bedtime due to the caffeine content.
+Due to the caffeine content, you’ll want to limit matcha if you’re pregnant, giving it to children, or drinking it too close to bedtime.

-Want even more of an energy boost from your matcha?
+Want an even greater energy boost from your matcha?
 Make it keto by adding some MCT oil or MCT oil powder.

 MCTs are fatty acids that your body uses quickly and efficiently as fuel.
 MCTs will get right to work boosting your focus, curbing your appetite, and maintaining your energy levels despite matcha having less caffeine than coffee.